 Usually for rubber products used in food manufacture, non-toxic means that when we should be able to consume food that is safe and non-contaminated.

-While we may apply the term food grade some of our anti-slip and anti-fatigue mats used in food manufacturing, this is done more by extension than by strict use of the term.
-After all, should food material touch the mat, this should surely be discarded and not re-introduced into the manufacturing or packaging process.
+While we may apply the term food grade some of our anti slip mats and anti-fatigue mats used in food manufacturing, this is done more by extension than by strict use of the term.
+After all, should food material touch the rubber floor, this should surely be discarded and not re-introduced into the manufacturing or packaging process.

 Which brings me to recent order, actually re-order enquiry.
-Originally, we were approached at the time for some food grade rubber matting to go into a wet area processing line.
+Originally, we were approached at the time for some food grade rubber floor matting to be used in a wet area processing line.
 The rubber anti-fatigue mats were asked to be

 - food grade rubber mats